-Amici are aware that some organizations lacking scientific credentials have attempted to convince lay courts that there is an actual scientific dispute in this area by citing research performed by Paul Cameron as supporting the existence of deficits in gay and lesbian parents or their children compared to heterosexual parents or their children.
+Amici are also aware that some non-scientific organizations have attempted to convince courts that there is an actual scientific dispute in this area by citing research performed by Paul Cameron as supporting the existence of deficits in gay and lesbian parents or their children compared to heterosexual parents or their children.
 In fact, as stated above, there is no scientific evidence of such deficits.
-Cameron's research does not satisfy the standards set out at the
+Cameron's research does not satisfy the standards set out at the beginning of this brief; his key findings in this area have not been replicated and are contradicted by the reputable published research; and unlike research that makes a contribution to science, his key findings and conclusions have rarely been cited by subsequent scientific studies published in peer-reviewed journals as informing their scientific inquiry.
+For a detailed critique of the research project on which Cameron has based many of his published papers, see G.M.
+Herek,